sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 Variables dealing with doctesting:

-- :envvar:`SAGE_TESTDIR` - a temporary directory used during Sage's
-  doctesting.
-The default is to use the directory ``$DOT_SAGE/tmp``, but you can override that by setting this variable.

 - :envvar:`SAGE_TIMEOUT` - used for Sage's doctesting: the number of seconds to allow a doctest before timing it out.
 If this isn't set, the default is 360 seconds (6 minutes).